okara4inceva/mimic-icu-los-prediction/README.md

 This project is a retrospective proof-of-concept study using de-identified **MIMIC-IV critical care data** to explore **ICU length-of-stay (LOS)** prediction.

-The project demonstrates how routinely available clinical and administrative variables can be used to develop and evaluate a SQL-based prediction modeling workflow in **BigQuery ML**.
+The project demonstrates how routinely available clinical and administrative variables can be used to develop and evaluate a SQL-based prediction modelling workflow in **BigQuery ML**.

 This project is not intended to present a clinically ready AI tool.
 Instead, it uses preliminary proof-of-concept work as a foundation for further methodological development, including model validation, error analysis, decision-support framing, and evaluation of potential clinical, operational, and economic value.